1940 - 2021

 Born 1940, The Hague, Netherlands.
 Studied at the Royal Academy of Arts, The Hague, 1958-1963.
 In 1967 he moved to Leiden.
-Arrived in New Zealand in1986.
-Lived in Wellington from 1986 till 1998 now residing in Henderson, Auckland.
+Arrived in New Zealand in 1986.
+Lived in Wellington from 1986 till 1998 residing in Henderson, Auckland.

-Leon van den Eijkel has exhibited widely in Europe, the USA and in New Zealand where he is represented in many major public and private collections including: Stedelijk Museum, Amsterdam, Netherlands; Museum Boijmans Van Beuningen, Rotterdam, Netherlands; Museum van Hedendaagse Kunst, Ghent, Belgium; Museum of Modern Art, New York; Te papa Tongarewa, Museum of New Zealand, Wellington.
+Leon van den Eijkel exhibited widely in Europe, the USA and in New Zealand where he was represented in many major public and private collections including: Stedelijk Museum, Amsterdam, Netherlands; Museum Boijmans Van Beuningen, Rotterdam, Netherlands; Museum van Hedendaagse Kunst, Ghent, Belgium; Museum of Modern Art, New York; Te papa Tongarewa, Museum of New Zealand, Wellington.